 Inheritance tax is often called a voluntary tax in that, with planning, the payment of inheritance can be avoided.
 It is a tax levied on a person's estate when they die and on certain gifts made during an individual's lifetime.
-If you live in the London area we, at Tish Press & Company, can provide taxation advice to help you minimise the potential charge to inheritance tax.
+If you live in the Shenfield area we, at Tish Press & Company, can provide taxation advice to help you minimise the potential charge to inheritance tax.

 Inheritance tax (IHT) is levied on a person’s estate when they die, and certain gifts made during an individual’s lifetime.

 Gifts between UK-domiciled spouses during their lifetime or on death are exempt from IHT.
 In this factsheet spouse includes married couples and registered civil partners.
 Most gifts made more than seven years before death will escape tax.
 Therefore, if you plan in advance, gifts can be made tax-free and result in a substantial tax saving.

 We give guidance below on some of the main opportunities for minimising the impact of the tax.

 It is however important for you to seek specific professional advice appropriate to your personal circumstances.

 When a person dies IHT becomes due on their estate.
 IHT can also fall due on some lifetime gifts but most are ignored providing the donor survives for seven years after the gift.

 The rate of tax on death is 40% and 20% on lifetime transfers where chargeable.
 For 2021/22 the first £325,000 chargeable to IHT is at 0% and this is known as the nil rate band.
 The nil rate band has been frozen at £325,000 since 2009 and this will now continue up to 5 April 2026.